beechnut/houseme/README.md

 TODO
 ----
-+ Add field to Users for the pre-written email
++ Add user-specific fields to user: new, edit pages & build assoc. properly
-+ Add user-specific fields to edit pages
++ Housing preference edit/delete/create from user show page
-+ Housing preference management
++ Signup form to build one associated housing preference
-+ Signup form should also create one associated housing preference
++ Index page displays something different for signed-in users
 + Crawl task
 + Review & reply: You'll be able to click a link in our email alert to you that sends to the housing poster a letter of interest you've pre-written.
 This will save you a million years.
 + Require account confirmation via email